Showing posts with label Progressives. Show all posts

 Julie & Julia is a new film starring Meryl Streep and Amy Adams.
 I watched the film yesterday alongside sixty or so other theater goers.

 For anyone who loves Julia Child (as I do) the film is worth watching.
 Meryl Streep's depiction of the late great gourmand, is stunningly good.
 It's easy to replicate the oft parodied high-pitch voice, but Ms. Streep's cadence and accent on choice syllables is so faithful to the real deal, it's almost unsettling.
-It was a great performance.

 The screen writer of this movie is Nora Ephron whose style I didn't care for before the film.
 Before seeing the film, I listened to two separate Nora Ephron interviews.
 Her tone and lack of enthusiasm during both interviews left me with the distinct impression she felt she was doing us a favor by sitting for them.
 At least, that's how she sounded.
 However, while viewing the film yesterday I realized something else -- she takes cheap shots.